 Patients who deal with these side effects can often utilize an easy fix or switch their medication time to resolve them.
 For example, they can drink extra water to counteract their thirst, or they can take their medicine at a different time of day if it makes them feel sleepy.

-You might also worry about hurting your lungs by smoking marijuana.
-While smoking cannabis can indeed harm your lungs, you have many other options for how to take your medicine.
+You may worry about hurting your lungs by smoking marijuana, and while smoking cannabis can indeed harm your lungs, you have many other options for how to take your medicine.
 The ways you can legally take medical marijuana depend on your state laws, but here are some examples that don’t involve smoking:

 In some cases, patients discover they have a bad reaction to their marijuana medication, like paranoia.
 Don’t worry if this happens to you — you can work closely with your doctor to try a different kind of cannabis medicine that will have different effects.